Recoherence, adiabaticity, and Markovianity in Gaussian maps: Non-Markovianity

-To summarise, we have found that when recoherence takes place, the dynamics of the system can never be described by a Markovian map.
+To summarise, we have found that the dynamics of the system can never be described by a Markovian map, regardless of whether recoherence or decoherence takes place.
+We have exhibited a family of Markovian maps for which unitary evolution is the best Markovian approximation of recohering systems.
 This is consistent with the intuitive understanding of recoherence as a memory effect.
-In that case, the best Markovian approximation consists in taking $\tilde{\bm{B}}=\bm{0}$, \ie~neglecting all non-unitary effects.
-When decoherence takes place however, the best Markovian approximation is given by \cref{eq:best:Markovian:Btilde} and cancels the Bures velocity.
-In this case it is always possible to describe the evolution of the system in Markovian terms, although it is worth stressing that since $\tilde{\bm{B}}$ depends on $\bm{\sigma}_\uS$ explicitly in \cref{eq:best:Markovian:Btilde}, it does not defines a formal ``map''.
+More generally, we have shown how the best Markovian approximation can be found by minimising the Bures velocity over the set of positive $\tilde{\bm{B}}$ matrices.
+Let us stress that $\bm{\sigma}_\uS$ appears explicitly in the optimal values of $\phi$ and $\tilde{\lambda}_+$, which does not define a bona-fide ``map''.
+How to optimise Markovian approximations to \emph{maps} is a more general question, but it is worth noting that this optimisation problem can be formulated by means of the Bures velocity.